Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 Here are 10 gluten-free hot cross bun recipes that are sure to please both adults and kids alike.

-To start off our list of recipes we have an easy-to-make recipe that will go down a treat with pretty much any hot cross bun lover you know.
+To start off our list we have an easy-to-make recipe that will go down a treat with pretty much any hot cross bun lover you know.

 Or, if you know someone who has never tasted this classic baked treat, then this is the perfect introduction.
 Especially if they are gluten intolerant – though they don’t have to be.